avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. image:: Activity.png
   :width: 1050

-* Watch a video on `Cholera and Vibrio cholerae: Risks from Contaminated Environments, Food and Water`_ (3 minutes) by the IAQ Video Network, and answer the questions below on the video.
+* Watch a `video on risks from Vibrio cholerae in contaminated food and water (IAQ Video Network)`_ (3 minutes), and answer the questions below on the video.

-.. _Cholera and Vibrio cholerae: Risks from Contaminated Environments, Food and Water: https://www.youtube.com/watch?v=vose31FOeOo
+.. _video on risks from Vibrio cholerae in contaminated food and water (IAQ Video Network): https://www.youtube.com/watch?v=vose31FOeOo

 Now answer these questions: